Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Loss of spatial coherence induced by two-mode squeezed PGWs

 \subsubsection{Configuration of a VLBI-type system}

-Fig.~\ref{fig2} panel $(a)$ shows a typical Michelson stellar interferometer setup.
-The EM field radiated from two distant edges of a planar source, $\sigma$, of radius $a$ (for example a star), each of which denoted by the wave vectors $\mathbf{k}$ and $\mathbf{k}'$, illuminate two mirrors $M_{1}$ and $M_2$, located at $\mathbf{x}_1$ and $\mathbf{x}_2$, respectively.
-For simplicity, we take the origin of coordinates at the center of the planar source, and $\mathbf{x}_1$ and $\mathbf{x}_2$ denote the location of each mirror (or telescope) with respect to the center of the planar disc.
-The signals are then combined at point $P$ at zero difference-time (note that two paths $\overline{M_1 P}$ and $\overline{M_2 P}$ are equal).
-Panel $(b)$ represents an equivalent situation where the mirrors are replaced by detectors, and the interference pattern is produced by combining the signals at the output of each detector.
-This is a typical VLBI configuration.
-In the practical situation of a VLBI instrument, the orientation of the source with respect to the detector baseline makes an angle $\vartheta_s$, as is shown in panel $(b)$.
-It causes a \textit{geometrical delay time} $\tau_g=(\mathbf{x}_1-\mathbf{x}_2)\cdot \mathbf{k}/c$ that is often compensated in order to achieve equal-time correlations \cite{philip2016calibration}, so that the configuration reduces to the simplified one of panel $(a)$ or $(c)$, where there is no delay time.
-Panel $(c)$ shows the symmetric configuration, corresponding to the Michelson setup panel $(a)$.
-In the figure, $\mathbf{K} = (K, \Theta_K, \Phi_K)$ represents the GWs wave vector in polar coordinates.
-We assume that the planar source lies in the $x-y$ plane, and the two detectors are symmetrically located around the $z-$axis, with positions $\mathbf{x}_1 = (-\frac{d}{2},0,L)$ and $\mathbf{x}_2 = (\frac{d}{2},0,L)$.
-From now on, $d$ and $L$ represent the (transverse) separation of two detectors and the distance of the source with respect to the Earth.
-The angle $\theta$ represents the angular diameter subtended by the source defined by $\theta \equiv \frac{2a}{L}$, when viewed from $M_1M_2$ on the Earth.
+Fig.~\ref{fig3} shows a typical VLBI setup.
+The EM field radiated from a planar source $\sigma$ of radius $a$ (for example, a star) illuminates two detectors $D_{1}$ and $D_2$ located at $\mathbf{r}_1$ and $\mathbf{r}_2$, respectively.
+For simplicity, we take the origin of coordinates at the center of the planar source, and $\mathbf{r}_1$ and $\mathbf{r}_2$ denote the location of each telescope with respect to the center of the planar disc.
+The signals are then combined and correlated at point $P$ at zero difference-time (note that two paths $\overline{D_1 P}$ and $\overline{D_2 P}$ are equal).
+In the practical situation of a VLBI instrument, the orientation of the source with respect to the detector baseline makes an angle $\vartheta_s$ that causes a \textit{geometric delay time} $\tau_g=|\mathbf{r}_1-\mathbf{r}_2|\cos\theta_s/c$ that is often compensated for to achieve equal time correlations \cite{philip2016calibration}, so the configuration is practically symmetric.

-\subsubsection{Equal-time first-order degree of coherence $g^{(1)}(\mathbf{x}_1,t;\mathbf{x}_2,t)$}
+\subsubsection{Equal-time first-order degree of coherence $g^{(1)}(\mathbf{r}_1,t;\mathbf{r}_2,t)$}